GitRichieZhang/GitRichieZhang/README.md

 <!--Intro start-->
 - 🔭 I’m currently working/learning on **AWS, React, Ruby, and SwiftUI**

-- 🌟 Gold Division in USA Computing Olympiad
+- 🌟 Platinum Division in USA Computing Olympiad

-- 🙇‍♂ IB Diploma Candidate & High School Student (2023 – 2025)

 -  📫 Feel free to reach out to me at **rqzhang@gmail.com**